Therapy Directory

 NHS Volunteer Responders has been set up to support the NHS and the care sector during the COVID-19 outbreak.
 Our doctors, nurses, those working in local authorities and other professionals, will be able to refer people in to NHS Volunteer Responders and be confident that they have been matched with a reliable, named volunteer.

 This programme enables volunteers to provide care or to help a vulnerable person, which is permitted under the new rules announced by the Government on 23rd March 2020.
-Join me and sign up below.

 Every Mind Matters

 Having good mental health helps us relax more, achieve more and enjoy our lives more.
-We have expert advice and practical tips to help you look after your mental health and wellbeing.
+We have expert advice and practical tips to help you look after your mental health and well-being.

 Answer 5 quick questions to get your free plan with tips to help you deal with stress and anxiety, improve your sleep, boost your mood and feel more in control.